Use an Architecture

 provides information to the economic decision makers on the project's worth, and

 is used to determine whether the project should move ahead.
-The description should not delve deeply into the specifics

 of the problem, but rather it should create a compelling argument why the